claroline/Claroline/src/plugin/Claroline/ExampleTextBundle/readme.md

 Define your Doctrine entities in the Entity folder.

-If your identity is a resource that must be recognized by the platform and manageable in the resource manager then you must extend the *Claroline\CoreBundle\Entity\Resource\AbstractResource* class.
+If your entity is a resource that must be recognized by the platform and manageable in the resource manager then you must extend the *Claroline\CoreBundle\Entity\Resource\AbstractResource* class.

     /**
     * @ORM\Entity